MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailedEventArgs.md

     /// not match the publisher or signer of the file.
     /// - It has been tampered with or corrupted by malware or other software.
     /// - It has been blocklisted by an administrator or a security policy.
-    /// This property always will be empty if failure is not caused by
+    /// This property always will be the empty string if failure is not caused by
     /// STATUS_INVALID_IMAGE_HASH.
     [propget] HRESULT FailureSourceModulePath([out, retval] LPWSTR* modulePath);
 }